 What the City Council did was increase the length a citizen may give public comment in the Visitor's Section of City Council Meetings from three minutes to five minutes.
 This was done without fanfare or announcement as far as I know.
 Tonight's work session will be the first where comments (if any) will be restored to a maximum of five minutes in length.

-Excerpt of the Richardson City Council's
+Excerpt of the Richardson City Council's May 22 and June 5 Agendas. |

 For about 14 years, the length of comment time was five minutes and it was changed (without public input incidentally) during the last council term.
-I was critical of this change and I wrote about when I discussed why a Mayoral change could be a good thing for Richardson
+I was critical of this change and I wrote about when I discussed why a Mayoral change could be a good thing for Richardson.

 I will recap what I said previously in just a moment but do not get excited and thank me.
 You should thank a citizen named Randy who addressed the Council on May 22, 2023.